 How are complementary and alternative medical procedures linked to cancer presented in the media?
 And how can knowledge of these procedures made available in the best possible way?

-This base study outlines the current status of suggestions and thoughts how to optimize the regulatory concept for data protection regulation in national and respective international literature."Regulatory concept” as a term not only involves legal norms but also the underlying regulatory instrument...
+This base study outlines the current status of suggestions and thoughts how to optimize the regulatory concept for data protection regulation in national and respective international literature.
+"Regulatory concept” as a term not only involves legal norms but also the underlying regulato...

 The research association “Transforming Communications” examines the effects of current trends in media landscape on the communicative figurations of various social issues.